***UPDATE – December 21, 2016**

 Do I need reference letters?

 Any recommendation or reference letters can be brought to the interview.
 They should be addressed to "To Whom It May Concern".
 Most candidates have two to three references letters.
-Selected applicants may be asked to complete an essay prior to being scheduled for an interview, or asked to complete a Skill Survey reference profile.
+Selected applicants will be asked to complete a Skill Survey reference profile.

 Must I have my California RN License before I apply?

 No, but you must have your license prior to the start of the Residency, in order to be considered.
 Please remember that it can take quite some time for the California BRN to process NCLEX ATT dates, or to transfer licensure from another state.
-If you don’t have licensure by March 1, 2017, unfortunately, we will be unable to consider you for the Spring 2017 Cohort.
+Please note that we are unable to consider Interim Permits.

 It’s not just caring about children that make our nurses so special.
 It’s our dedication to specialized training and sensitivity that is perfected by caring for our youngsters 100 percent of the time.
 At Rady Children’s, you’ll receive the support you need to make the successful transition from nursing student to professional nurse.